Ampter/py-spectrogram-tools/README.md

 Contrributing:
 You are free to contribute
+If i ever needed to maintain this project, i can`t because i don`t have enough time, but i will check on it from time to time.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.